 Living with breast cancer surgery

 It can take some time to adjust to a new body shape after breast cancer surgery.
 The swelling and bruising will go down and the scars from your operation will gradually get less obvious.
+The scars can continue to fade for a year or more.
 Women usually gradually become used to their new shape, and false breast shape (prosthesis) if they wear one.
 You are likely to find that your confidence will gradually come back.

 Your feelings after breast surgery